mvolkmann/blog/src/astro.md

 Astro, Alpine, Lit, Preact, React, SolidJS, Svelte, Vue, WebComponents, and more.

 Astro uses the {% aTargetBlank "https://docs.astro.build/en/concepts/islands/",
 "Islands architecture" %}.
+Jason Miller (creator of the Preact framework) describes this approach as a way to
-Jason Miller describes this approach as a way to "render HTML pages on the server, and inject placeholders or slots around highly dynamic regions that can then be hydrated on the client into small self-contained widgets,
+"render HTML pages on the server, and inject placeholders or slots around highly dynamic regions that can then be hydrated on the client into small self-contained widgets,